Los Angeles Angels vs. Houston Astros Results, Stats, and Recap - August 25, 2020 Gametracker

 TRAINER'S ROOM

 Angels: RHP Jaime Barria was added as the 29th player for the doubleheader.
 Barria allowed one run over five innings in the first game of the twinbill. .
-The Angels recalled RHP Luke Bard following the first game of the doubleheader.
+The Angels optioned LHP Jose Suarez (0-2) to the alternate site and recalled RHP Luke Bard following the first game of the doubleheader.
+Suarez allowed five runs in one inning in the first game.

-Astros: OF George Springer sat out the first game of the doubleheader with a bruised left elbow after getting hit by a pitch in the sixth inning of Monday's game. .
+Astros: OF George Springer sat out the both games of the doubleheader with a bruised left elbow after getting hit by a pitch in the sixth inning of Monday's game. .
 RHP Humberto Castellanos was added as the 29th player for the doubleheader.

 SCHEDULE CHANGE